Mark DiVecchio's O-Gauge Train Layouts

 If your computer only has one Host IP address, RTC will select it automatically.
 If there are several, choose the Host IP connected to the network that your WTIU is on.
 If no Host IP addresses appear, presss the [Scan] button.

-In this example, my computer is connected to two networks.
-I need to pick the correct one.
+In this example, my computer is connected to one network.
+RTC will pick that one automatically.

 Once you select a Host IP address, RTC will remember your selection.